-Music is loud, with kids dancing on the buckled back seats, they just finished watching a movie and in a mood of listening music right now.
-I am adoring nature, I’m thinking Mother Earth has her own miracles, we’re so blessed to have her heritage.
+Music is loud, with kids dancing on the buckled back seats, they just finished watching a movie and in the mood of listening to music right now.
+I am adoring nature, Im thanking Mother Earth has her own miracles, were so blessed to have her heritage.

 Scenic drive with untouched natural beauty but humans have made their abode wherever possible.
 Oman is a nature-rich country with ample oil.
 The government has made sure that all villages get electricity and water even on top of Jabal Akhdar and even the internet.
 The roads are well maintained, cleanliness is everywhere.

-More greenery, high rises and city vibes follow, we are almost reaching our hotel, Park Inn by Radisson in 12 km.
-Look forward to enjoying Rezidor hospitality for next 2 days in Muscat.
+More greenery, high rises, and city vibes follow, we are almost reaching our hotel, Park Inn by Radisson in 12 km.
+Look forward to enjoying Rezidor hospitality for the next 2 days in Muscat.

 Muscat to Dubai